 The study is particularly timely since the SHUTi program was recently overhauled and improved to make it more interactive and effective.

 If you are interested in trying CBT for insomnia, click on the link below and follow the instructions to get more information.
-Be sure to enter the name of your Gateway Psychiatric clinician and the Clinician Code GAPS2013.

 The program costs about 150$ for 20 weeks of active treatment and support.
 A real bargain for a long term improvement in the quality of your sleep and your mood.